populse/populse_mia/docs/source/installation/virtualisation_pre_req_linux_developer.rst

 **Create a container within a writable directory**

-Only if you need to add librairies with apt in your container.
+Only if you need to add libraries with apt in your container.
   - sudo singularity build \--sandbox $HOME/casa_distro/casa-dev-5.3-6_wr $HOME/casa_distro/casa-dev-5.3-6.sif # to make an editable image (casa-dev-5.3-6_wr)
   - sudo singularity run \--writable $HOME/casa_distro/casa-dev-5.3-6_wr bash # to modify the image